The ultimate weekend in Vienna at the Palmenhaus park

 Experience the coffeehouse culture

 After that early flight, you'll likely be needing something to perk you up; fortunately, the Viennese really know how to do coffee culture.
-In fact, it's one of our top 21 cities around the world for coffee lovers.

 Find a coffeehouse and order an einspänner, a Viennese coffee made with a shot of espresso and a squirt of whipped cream.